Found object (music): Use in popular music

 Einstürzende Neubauten became known for incorporating a wide range of found objects in their percussion gear.
-A more recent example of found objects being used as percussion instruments is Shawn "Clown" Crahan from the nu metal band Slipknot, who beats a beer keg with a baseball bat to the beat of the song.
-The Dodos also played a garbage bin as a part of their percussion gear.
+Shawn "Clown" Crahan, from the nu metal band Slipknot, beats a beer keg with a baseball bat to the beat of the song.
+The Dodos played a garbage bin as a part of their percussion gear.
 Wall of Voodoo drummer Joe Nanini would commonly use pots and pans instead of conventional drums.
-Many street drummers perform with empty plastic baskets.

-The band Neptune uses VCR-casings, scrap metal and all kinds of other found objects to create experimental musical instruments.
+The band Neptune uses VCR-casings, scrap metal and other found objects to create experimental musical instruments.

 Found objects have occasionally been featured in very well-known pop songs: "You Still Believe In Me" from the Beach Boys' Pet Sounds features bicycle bells and horns as part of the orchestral arrangements.

 Found sounds

 The use of found objects in music takes one of two general forms: either objects are deliberately recorded, with their sound used directly or in processed form, or previous recordings are sampled for use as part of a work (the latter often being referred to simply as "found sound" or "sampling").
-With the improvement and easy accessibility of sampling technology since the 1980s, this second method has flourished and is a major component of much modern popular music, particularly in such genres as hip hop.
-Found sounds are also used significantly in certain areas of Industrial music, especially metallic sounds that are the result of hitting or belabouring solid metal objects and surfaces.
+With the improvement and easy accessibility of sampling technology since the 1980s, this second method has flourished and is a major component of much modern popular music, particularly in such genres as hip-hop.
+Found sounds are also used significantly in certain areas of industrial music, especially metallic sounds that are the result of hitting or belabouring solid metal objects and surfaces.